-Any allegations should be reported to the head teacher regardless as to whether they are the designated safeguarding lead as they are ultimately responsible for all staff within the school.
+Any allegations should be reported to the head teacher regardless as to whether they are the designated safeguarding lead as they are ultimately responsible for all staff within St Day and Carharrack.

-If the allegation concerns the head teacher, then the Chair of Governors or the Chair of the Trust should be informed immediately.
+If the allegation concerns the head teacher, then the Chair of Governors should be informed immediately.

 In all situations there should be a discussion with the Local Authority Designated Officer (LADO) or if they are not available then MARU can be contacted for advice and guidance.
 If they feel a referral should be made then they will advise you to complete the appropriate referral form.
-Please follow the link to: